 [Regulation 20E inserted in Gazette 14 Sep 1973 p.
 3479; amended in Gazette 27 Jun 1975 p.
 2158; 2 May 1995 p.
 1659.]

 20F.
-Certain documents to accompany stock when moved by rail
+Documents to accompany stock moved by rail; retention period for documents

 Where stock are being moved by rail the original waybill or other document shall accompany the stock, together with the railway consignment note and the person delivering the stock to the railway shall retain the first copy for a period of 3 years.